Günther Enderlein: Theories on pleomorphism and the origins of diseases

 According to Enderlein, the different diseases of man are related to particular cyclodes leading to particular microorganisms.
 He was mainly interested in two cyclodes: the cyclode leading to the fungus Mucor racemosus, and the cyclode leading to the fungus Aspergillus niger.
 The mucor racemosus cyclode leads to diseases of the blood and spine, and rheumatism.
 In these cases, a marcant filit net should always be present.
 An injection of harmless symbionts may help here, as they are able to destroy larger valent microorganisms.

 The Aspergillus niger cyclode leads to diseases of the lung: tuberculosis, and cancer.
 In this case, an injection of symbionts may be helpful.

 Enderlein was convinced that bacteria may increase in number or by asexual division or by another sexual way of merging the two nuclei before division.

 He claimed that bacteria and fungi may regress or downgrade back to harmless particles, but this process is only possible in a healthy host organism.
 He believed the use of some catalytic drugs might support that process: the chondritins.

 Alternative medicine

 Enderlein recommended a vegetarian diet of raw foods to cure various diseases.
 He developed a range of homeopathic remedies to treat a range of diseases from tuberculosis to cancer.
 His remedies included "Mucokehl" and "Utilin".
 Enderlein is cited by those in the alternative medicine community.
-His ideas have been used as the basis of Sanum Therapy: a form of homeopathy which has been described as quackery by a “medical health expert,” who goes by the name of Stephen Barrett, MD.
+His ideas have been used as the basis of Sanum Therapy: a form of homeopathy which has been dismissed as quackery.